-The Call for Evidence raises the question as to whether "fair use" principles of US copyright law are superior to UK "fair dealing" in enabling businesses to launch and succeed.
+Are "fair use" principles of US copyright law superior to the Irish "fair dealing" in enabling businesses to launch and succeed?
 Given the significant uncertainties in copyright litigation, the differences in interpretation and doctrinal splits among US circuit courts, and the fact that the US Supreme Court only rarely takes on copyright cases, it is difficult to see how such a conclusion can be reached.
 For every Google, there are one or more Napsters, and their spectacular success or failure has more to do with dynamics that include their value proposition, organisational infrastructure and management expertise, capital availability, debt-to-equity ratio, public-private partnerships, tax structure and the encouragement and support of local and city government, than whether "fair use" or "fair dealing" principles apply.

-6. Comparisons of industry sectors (copyright industries; technology and telecommunications industries)
+6. Comparisons of industry sectors (copyright industries in the US and Europe)

 Making concrete comparisons of industry sectors, their market development, and measures of innovation are difficult.
-Yet we believe that it is important to note that the copyright industries (publishing & entertainment) are sizeable sectors that contribute significantly to GDP in both the UK and the US, and that they offer significant high-value "knowledge worker" employment comparable to that offered by the telecommunications and technology industries.
-According to the impact assessment performed by the UK Department for Culture, Media and Sport prior to the passage of the Digital Economy Act, the contribution of the creative industries in the UK (including arts, music, publishing and media) represents 8% of GDP, or an annual contribution of £60 billion to the UK economy, and the creative industries employ over 1.7 million people or an estimated 6% of the UK work force. xix
+Yet we believe that it is important to note that the copyright industries (publishing & entertainment) are sizeable sectors that contribute significantly to GDP in both in the EU and the US, and that they offer significant high-value "knowledge worker" employment comparable to that offered by the telecommunications and technology industries.
+Ireland over the past decades has successfully developed a tradition of attracting such high-value employment and should evaluate its positioning accordingly also with respect to a sound copyright environment.
+In our view Ireland's potential further to attract companies, employees of companies in the creative sector and talent is entirely intact and its relative position and share of the EU market could be increased, including by maintaining a sound intellectual property legal framework favouring legal certainty and predictability.

 The seminal report on the US copyright industry is published by the International Intellectual Property Alliance (IIPA) every 5 years, and the most recent report dates from 2007^{xx}, and shows a steady increase in revenue/contribution from US\$ 700b in 2003 to US\$889b in 2007, representing around 6.4% of total GDP.
-The IIPA report distinguishes between "core" and "total" copyright industries, but we use the smaller figure.
+The IIPA report distinguishes between "core" and "total" copyright industries.